Translated by Arunava Sinha

 3 Stories consists of three short stories that allow us to dwell on Manik Bandopadhyay’s writing style.

 Haran, his granddaughter and her husband is the first story.

 The second story, The Reptile, the longest and most powerful one in the collection is my favourite.
-Charu has guarded her father-in-law’s three storied enormous house for many years only to lose it to a debt of thirty thousand rupees to their neighbor’s son Bonomali.
-Her daily strife with a half insane and perennially suspicious husband and a father-in-law who refused to believe in chastity of women, both now dead, has shrivelled her.
+Charu has guarded her father-in-law’s three-storied enormous house for many years only to lose it to a debt of thirty thousand rupees to their neighbour’s son Bonomali.
+Her daily strife with a half-insane and perennially suspicious husband and a father-in-law who refused to believe in the chastity of women, both now dead, has shrivelled her.
 Timorous and tired, she is in no mood to fight for ownership of the house but yearns to get it back for her only son Bhuban who lacks the natural intelligence meant for his age.

-Human mind with its ulterior motives, carnal desire and deep avarice is exposed without restraint in this second of 3 Stories.
-What a man can do in ‘cold blood’ (may be that inspires the title,a reptile that’s cold blooded) to fulfil his desires is depicted with raw energy in this engrossing tale.
+The human mind with its ulterior motives, carnal desire and deep avarice is exposed without restraint in this second of 3 Stories.
+What a man can do in ‘cold blood’ (maybe that inspires the title, a reptile that’s cold-blooded) to fulfil his desires is depicted with raw energy in this engrossing tale.

 The last story in the collection The Shadow is about a man driven mad after his wife’s death.
 Unable to come to terms with her loss, he ponders in silence and surrounds himself with books on ghosts until one day he witnesses her appearance as a shadow against a dazzling rectangular frame on the wall of his dark room and this sight becomes a routine.
 Will he ever feel normal, do ghosts really exist?